 The Army roll is an improvement to the classic roll (rolling your clothes the best you can).
-It helps you roll your clothes as tight as possible, with a clean finish which prevents them from unrolling.
+It helps you roll your clothes as tight as possible, with a clean finish that prevents them from unrolling.
 Here’s a tutorial for the Army roll packing method:

 The Skivvy roll

-To take things even farther, you could try the Skivvy roll: put your underwear inside your shirt, roll them up and stick them in your socks.
+To take things even further, you could try the Skivvy roll: put your underwear inside your shirt, roll them up and stick them in your socks.
 Here’s a tutorial on packing a Skivvy roll, with an extra travel tip on hiding stuff valuable to you inside it:

 I have tested this out, but I think Skivvy rolls end up being too bulky, especially in the colder months.